tuco5/tuco-cruz-wp/README.md

 # This is the tuco - cruz landing page.

-Build as a home web page for all the new features of this amazing startup who is dedicated to build awesome metal structures and involving the web technology in the process.
+Landing page for Tuco - Cruz

-This project was build with NPM, SASS, nothing special.
+This project was build with NPM, SASS.

 ## Build